klausbrunner/solarpositioning/README.md

 ### Solar event accuracy

-`SolarEvents` searches positions from the chosen model, defaulting to SPA, instead of using SPA Appendix A.2's rise/set approximation.
+`SolarEvents` searches positions from the chosen model, defaulting to SPA, instead of using SPA Appendix A.2's rise/set approximation as in previous versions of this library.
 It uses unrefracted topocentric solar-centre positions at sea level.
 Sunrise and sunset occur when the Sun's centre is 50 arcminutes (about 0.833°) below the geometric horizon, allowing for average atmospheric refraction and the Sun's apparent radius.
 Twilight and custom elevations use exactly the selected geometric angle, without an